Jafar Khan Zand

 Jafar Khan Zand, (جعفر خان زند) was the sixth shah (king) of the Zand dynasty of Iran from 1785 to 1789.
-He was the son of Sadiq Khan Zand, who was removed from the throne in Shiraz by Ali Murad Khan, who had previously taken Isfahan for himself.
+He was the son of Sadegh Khan Zand, who was removed from the throne in Shiraz by Ali Murad Khan, who had previously taken Isfahan for himself.

 Biography

 Early life

 In February 1781, the Zand prince Ali Murad Khan put Jafar Khan's father Sadiq Khan Zand and all his brothers to death when he invaded Shiraz.
 Jafar Khan was the only one who was spared, because he privately had reached an agreement with Ali Murad Khan.
 While Ali Murad Khan was in northern Iran (Mazandaran) in 1785, Jafar Khan took the opportunity to besiege Isfahan.
 Ali Murad Khan then marched towards the city in order to defend it, but died on 11 February at Murchakhur, a town near Isfahan.